Steven Pressman

-Steven Pressman (born 1955) is an American documentary filmmaker, journalist, author of two books (Outrageous Betrayal and 50 Children), and director/producer of the documentary film 50 Children: The Rescue Mission of Mr. and Mrs. Kraus.
+Steven Pressman (born 1955) is an American documentary filmmaker, journalist, author of two books (Outrageous Betrayal and 50 Children), and director/producer of the documentary film 50 Children: The Rescue Mission of Mr. and Mrs. Kraus and three subsequent documentary films.

 Personal life

 Pressman was born in Los Angeles in 1955 and obtained an undergraduate degree in political science from the University of California at Berkeley.
 He has two adult children and lived in San Francisco with his wife, writer and former book publishing executive Liz Perle, who died in August 2015.

 Career

 Writing

 Throughout his career, Pressman has written for several publications including the San Francisco Daily Journal, California Lawyer, Daily Journal of Los Angeles, California, and the Columbia Journalism Review.
 He contributed an article on libel law in 1994, for the United States Department of State.
 In 1993, Pressman's Outrageous Betrayal was published by St. Martin's Press and HarperCollins published his 50 Children in 2014.